Incoming Exchange and Study Abroad

 Melbourne Law School

 Australia's first law school opened at the University of Melbourne in 1857.
 Since then Melbourne Law School has educated judges and prime ministers, practising lawyers, and academics.
 Its former students are found in varied occupations all around the world.
-We invite you to explore all that Melbourne Law School has to offer on our website.
+We invite you to explore all that Melbourne Law School has to offer.

-All applications for Exchange and Study Abroad students are handled by Melbourne Global Mobility please see their website for details regarding application requirements.
+All applications for Exchange and Study Abroad students are administered by Melbourne Global Mobility.
+Please see their website for details regarding application requirements.

 Below you will find details regarding subject selection for Study Abroad and Exchange programs available to students, including subject restrictions and other useful information that you should consider.

 Students not enrolled in a law degree at their home institution

 Students not enrolled in a law degree at their home institution and wishing to study law while at Melbourne are encouraged to consider the undergraduate Breadth Subjects offered by Melbourne Law School to non-law students.
 These are subjects with legal content designed for students not enrolled into a law degree at their home institution.

 Please note that you must still be able to meet any relevant pre-requisites in order to enrol.